gui1117/ruga/GDD.md

 the server update all entity but not the autonomous proxy and have remoteEffect such as sound and particleeffect etc...

-the world client system update physic entities depends on their enetrole:
+the world client system update physic entities depends on their controle:
 simulated: interpolation
 autonomous: real update